Marienkirche, Prenzlau: High Gothic new building

 From 1289 to 1340, the new church was built as a three-aisled Gothic hall church in the brick Gothic style, incorporating the western part of the predecessor building of fieldstone masonry.
 The spacious church with seven baies is 56 metres long, 26 metres wide and 22 metres high; the ridge of the roof is now 43 metres high.
 It was built in two sections, the boundary of which runs by the stair towers.
 It has a relatively flat, apsidal east end for each nave.

 In the 14th and 15th centuries, the additions of the St. Christopher's Chapel with a show gable and the two-nave, three-bay St. Margaret's Chapel with a polygonal end on the south side were added.
 The ribbed vault of the Margareten Chapel was preserved.
 A two-storey porch adjoins to the west.
 On the north side, a porch crowned by a tracery gable in the style of Hinrich Brunsberg was built.

 Façade

 The magnificent eastern façade is considered "unique" in brick Gothic style because of its sophisticated construction; its individual forms are modelled on the Fassadenrisse F of the Cologne Cathedral.
 The flat gable stands above the east end of the three naves.
 The apses are therefore only slightly developed with two polygon sides in the side aisles and three in the central nave.
 A unique feature is that the windows oriented towards the polygonal apses on the inside were fitted into the plane façade on the outside, resulting in sloping window reveals.

 At 22 metres, the gable is as high as the vertical choir wall.
-The six buttresses end in ornamental pinnacless.
+The six buttresses end in ornamental pinnacles.
 A window-like design with bar and traceries made of red and black glazed stones, with gables and friezes.